-This sensor requires two channels - one for fluorometer voltage (listed under fluorometers in the dialog box) and the other for transmissometer voltage (listed under transmissometers).
-Make sure to select both when configuring the instrument.
+This sensor requires two channels - one for fluorometer voltage (listed under fluorometers in the dialog box) and one for transmissometer voltage (listed under transmissometers).
+Select both when configuring the instrument.

-Enter kv, Vh2o, and AX.
+Enter kv, Vh2o, and A^X.

-concentration $(mg/m^3) = kv (Vout - Vh20) / A^X$
+concentration (mg/m3) = kv (Vout - Vh20) / A^X where